ol-shrimpeyes/iWebController/README.md

 A python/flask frontend for SSHMediaControls on *jailbroken* iOS devices!

 This software is in its very early days.
 This is very prelimenary.
-Everything here was done in about 15 minutes.
+Everything here was done in about 1 hour.

 Setup
 -----

 ### requires:

 * [Python 2.7](https://code.google.com/p/yangapp/downloads/detail?name=python_2.7.3-3_iphoneos-arm.deb)